dirkpetersen/nvflare-cancer/README.md

 ```

 You are now connected to an NVFlare system.
+Enter `bye` to leave the console.
 As a next step let's run a test job using python.

 ### Testing a Python example